ppkantorski/Ultrahand-Overlay/extra/ftp_screenshots/README.md

 ## Overview

-**Switch FTP Screenshots Logger** is a Python script that monitors an FTP server for new screenshots saved from a Nintendo Switch and downloads them to a local directory.
+**Switch FTP Screenshots Logger** is a Python script that monitors an FTP server for new screenshots saved and downloads them to a local directory.
 The script is designed to work across Windows, macOS, and Linux.

 ## Features